sambranaivan/CardScriptsWiki/Scripting-Library:-Auxiliary-functions.md

 bool | aux.nzatk(Card c) | Filter checking if (Card c) is face-up and has more than 0 ATK bool | aux.nzdef(Card c) | Filter checking if (Card c) is face-up and has more than 0 DEF bool | aux.OR(...)(...) | First (...) is a list of functions which will be used to check the parameters in the second set of (...), separated with "or".
-The second set of (...) is applied automatically when used as a filter. table element | aux.ParamsFromTable(table t, key, ...) | bool | aux.penlimit(Effect e, Effect se, int sp, int st) | SPSUMMON condition "Must be Pendulum Summoned" bool | aux.PersistentTargetFilter(Effect e, Card c) | Default filter for checking if it's targeted by the Persistent Trap.
+The second set of (...) is applied automatically when used as a filter. table element | aux.ParamsFromTable(table t, key, ...) |  - bool | aux.penlimit(Effect e, Effect se, int sp, int st) | SPSUMMON condition "Must be Pendulum Summoned" bool | aux.PersistentTargetFilter(Effect e, Card c) | Default filter for checking if it's targeted by the Persistent Trap.

 return type | function name | description
 -- | -- | --
 bool | aux.PlayFieldSpell(Card c,e,tp,eg,ep,ev,re,r,rp,target_p) | Activates a field spell Card "c".
-Already handles interactions with Field Spells that are already face up, rules for only 1 Field Spell at time, checks for costs and activated effects of the field spell and als the interaction with Ancient Pixie Dragon. bool | aux.ProcCancellable | Used with the Xyz Summon procedure and a fw Xyz monsters.
-Defined as false. table | aux.PropertyTableFilter(function f, ...) | void | aux.PuzzleOp(Effect e, int tp) | Used by aux.BeginPuzzle(), sets the first turn player's LP to 0 bool | aux.qlifilter(Effect e, Effect te) | Default filter used with "Qli" monsters for: "Unaffected by activated monster effects whose original Rank/Level is lower than this card's Level" void | aux.RegisterClientHint(Card c, int property_code, int reg.player, int s, int o, str, int reset_code, int ct) | Auxiliary function to simplify registering EFFECT_FLAG_CLIENT_HINT to players.
+Already handles interactions with Field Spells that are already face up, rules for only 1 Field Spell at time, checks for costs and activated effects of the field spell and also the interaction with Ancient Pixie Dragon. bool | aux.ProcCancellable | Used with the Xyz Summon procedure and a few Xyz monsters.
+Defined as false. table | aux.PropertyTableFilter(function f, ...) |  - void | aux.PuzzleOp(Effect e, int tp) | Used by aux.BeginPuzzle(), sets the first turn player's LP to 0 bool | aux.qlifilter(Effect e, Effect te) | Default filter used with "Qli" monsters for: "Unaffected by activated monster effects whose original Rank/Level is lower than this card's Level" void | aux.RegisterClientHint(Card c, int property_code, int reg.player, int s, int o, str, int reset_code, int ct) | Auxiliary function to simplify registering EFFECT_FLAG_CLIENT_HINT to players.
 (Card c) is card that creates the hint message,  (int property_code) are additional properties like EFFECT_FLAG_OATH (PLAYER_TARGET and CLIENT_HINT are the flags registered by default). (int reg. player) is the player that is registering the hint, to himself (int s) and/or the opponent (int o), with a description called from a string defined in (str).
 Additional resets, other than the default RESET_PHASE+PHASE_END, can be passed in (int reset_code) and its reset count (int ct).